delLetran/OAApp/README.md

 ## Description
 - Pull data from fuel stations to create the initial graphs (Pie and Bar graphs) for CNGs
 - Use Fuel stations coordinates for weatherApi request Stacked Bar graph

+## App Details
+### Graph represents different weather conditions on each Fuel Station which affects the fuel economy.
+Fuel economy tests show that, in city driving, a conventional gasoline car's gas mileage is roughly 15% lower at 20°F than it would be at 77°F. It can drop as much as 24% for short (3- to 4-mile) trips.Visit Source here.